Nine essential CV details ‒ and some that should be removed.

 So, you're looking for a job and want to know how to write a CV?
-Take a look at the top five things you should always include in your CV to ensure your job applications impress every employer.
+Take a look at the top nine things you should always include in your CV ‒ plus what details you should remove ‒ to ensure your job applications impress every employer.

-The first thing to include in your CV is your name.
+The first thing to include in your curriculum vitae (CV) is your name.
 Let's clarify that only your first name and surname are required ‒ no middle names, please.
-Then put your professional job title next to your name.
+Then put your professional job title with your name.
 These details act as the title of your CV.
-Therefore, the phrase “curriculum vitae” should not get a mention — ever.
+Therefore, the phrase “curriculum vitae” should not get a mention.

-Your contact details sit comfortably beside your name and professional title.
+Your contact information sits comfortably beside your name and professional title.
 At the very least, you should detail your phone number and email address.
 Once upon a time, it was customary to include your full address too.
-However, as most application forms require a home address, there's little need to double up on this information.
-That said, if location is important to the role you’re applying for, you can list your town and county of residence.
+However, as snail mail is largely a communication method of the past, there's little need to add this information.
+You can limit your location to your town and county of residence.

 The next section of your CV is your profile.
-While this section goes by many names in the recruitment industry, such as personal profile, professional profile, and personal statement, it has one main purpose.
+Whilst this section goes by many names in the recruitment industry, such as personal profile, professional profile and personal statement, it has one main purpose.